A stochastic network approach to clustering and visualising single-cell genomic count data: Methods

 \subsection{Single-cell data visualisaton}

-Single-cell data are often visualised in two dimensions by using non-linear methods such as UMAP or {\it t}-SNE, i.e., projecting the data $\mathbf{X}\in\mathbb{Z}_{\geq0}^{p\times n}$ to give $\widetilde{\mathbf{Y}}\in\mathbb{R}^{2\times n}$.
-To aid computational tractability and reduce noise, spectral decomposition is often applied to the data matrix to give $\mathbf{Y}\in\mathbb{R}^{d\times n}$, $d\ll p$, before carrying out non-linear projection to $\widetilde{\mathbf{Y}}\in\mathbb{R}^{2\times n}$ for visualisation \cite{haber2017single}.
-Therefore it is natural to carry out spectral clustering and non-linear projection of the data based on the same spectral decomposition of the data matrix $\mathbf{X}$.
-We suggest that when clustering the data-points in the Laplacian eigenspace, it is most natural to obtain the two-dimensional projection of these {\it n} data-points by applying non-linear dimension reduction to the representation of these data-points in the Laplacian eigenspace, i.e., the eigendecomposition of $\boldsymbol{\mathcal{L}}=\mathbf{D}^{-1/2}\mathbf{A}\mathbf{D}^{-1/2}$.
-In Section \ref{resultsSect}, we present visualisations of various single-cell genomic data-sets that are based on applying UMAP to the projection of the data points into the Laplacian eigenspace, a procedure that we refer to as UMAP-LE (uniform manifold approximation and projection from the Laplacian eigenspace).
+Single-cell data are often visualised in two dimensions by using non-linear methods such as UMAP, i.e., projecting the data $\mathbf{X}\in\mathbb{Z}_{\geq0}^{p\times n}$ to give $\mathbf{Y}\in\mathbb{R}^{2\times n}$.
+To aid computational tractability and reduce noise, spectral decomposition is often applied to the data matrix to give $\mathbf{V}^\top\in\mathbb{R}^{d\times n}$, $d\ll p$, before carrying out non-linear projection to $\mathbf{Y}\in\mathbb{R}^{2\times n}$ for visualisation \cite{haber2017single}.
+We suggest that when clustering the data-points in their LE projection, to generate related visualisations then it is most natural to obtain a two-dimensional projection $\mathbf{Y}$ of these data-points by applying non-linear dimension reduction directly to the same LE projection, i.e., to the RSVs $\mathbf{V}$ of $\boldsymbol{\mathcal{L}}$.
+Representing single-cell genomic data as a bipartite network $\mathbf{A}=\mathbf{X}\in\mathbb{Z}_{\geq0}^{p\times n}$ also provides theoretical backing to the decision to estimate UMAP projections directly from LE projections, because recent work has shown that data-points projected into the LE will lie close to a low-dimensional manifold in a higher-dimensional ambient space \cite{rubin2020manifold,whiteley2021matrix}.
+In Section \ref{resultsSect}, we present visualisations of various single-cell genomic data-sets that follow from applying UMAP to the LE projection $\mathbf{V}$ of the data points, a procedure that we refer to as UMAP-LE (uniform manifold approximation and projection from the Laplacian eigenspace).